johnwks/MEncoder/README.md

 }
 ```

 This will have the effect of setting the current encoder position as position 0.
+This works well as an incremental rotary encoder as all it needs to do is to detect clockwise or counter-clockwise rotation.
+See below on how to make it function like a rotary switch.

 In the ```loop()``` function, poll the encoder to determine if there has been a clockwise or counter-clockwise rotation.